 You can be certified as a reciprocity student.
 In order to qualify as a reciprocity student, you must be a certified law enforcement officer in another state, or be eligible to be certified in another state, and be able to provide documentation on this standing.
 If your past training meets, or exceeds, our requirements for training, your past law enforcement training would be accepted as equivalent training.
 You must also be hired by a South Dakota agency as a law enforcement officer at the time of your request for reciprocity.
 You must fill out the four-page LES form and fingerprint cards.
 The next step is to successfully pass a written test.
 If you pass the test, you will be signed up for a certification course but only be required to attend approximately one and one-half weeks of training.
 These courses usually include firearms, emergency vehicle operations course (EVOC), South Dakota law, criminal law, traffic law, domestic violence, and proof of completion of ICS 100, 200, and 700.

-- Two technical institutes in South Dakota enjoy reciprocal agreements with the SD Law Enforcement Training Academy.
-Graduates or students in good standing in the final semester of the Law Enforcement Program at Western Dakota Technical Institute (WDTI) or Southeast Technical Institute (STI) are eligible for reciprocity.
+- Three technical institutes in South Dakota enjoy reciprocal agreements with the SD Law Enforcement Training Academy.
+Graduates or students in good standing in the final semester of the Law Enforcement Program at Western Dakota Technical Institute (WDTI), Southeast Technical Institute (STI), or Lake Area Tech (LATI) are eligible for reciprocity.
 Law Enforcement Training may administer a written reciprocity test and skills tests to these students within two years of graduation.
 Administration and testing fees apply unless the applicant is hired as a law enforcement officer with an agency in South Dakota.
 If the reciprocity applicant fails the written test they are required to attend and successfully complete the entire Basic Certification Course.
 If that applicant passes the written test but fails any portion of the skills testing, the applicant will be required to attend and successfully complete that portion of the Basic Certification Course that tests that skill.
 The Standards and Training Commission will make eligible for certification as a law enforcement officer the applicant who successfully completes written and skills testing.
 The applicant becomes certified when hired by a sponsoring law enforcement agency within two years of graduation.

 Q. Once I am a certified law enforcement officer in South Dakota, how do I keep my certification?